 “We are very fortunate to already have such a high level of experience within our board, ready to help guide our strategic direction as we continue to support our customers in using innovative technology to deliver a better membership experience.”

 Advisory Board member Fabio Bastian said “CAMS offers the next generation of membership management technology and I am very pleased to have been asked to be a founding board member.
-I look forward to working closely with Craig and the team at Clade.”
+I look forward to working closely with Craig and the CAMS team.”

 Building our Advisory Board

-With four board seats available, Clade will soon be appointing a further two members.
+With four board seats available, Clade plan to appoint a further two members.

 Thai says, “Our vision is an advisory board made up of a diverse mix of individuals, with varied backgrounds and skills that add valuable insight to support the growth of CAMS.”